Cannock Chase District

-Cannock Chase is a designated Area of Outstanding Natural Beauty and National Landscape in Staffordshire, England.
+Cannock Chase is a local government district in Staffordshire, England.
+It is named after and covers a large part of Cannock Chase, a designated National Landscape.
+The council is based in the town of Cannock.
+The district also contains the towns of Hednesford and Rugeley, as well as a number of villages and surrounding rural areas.

-It gives its name to Cannock Chase District, a non-metropolitan local government district containing the towns of Cannock, Hednesford, Rugeley and surrounding rural villages.
 The district borders South Staffordshire to the west, the Borough of Stafford to the north, Lichfield District to the east, and the Metropolitan Borough of Walsall to the south.

 History

 The district was created on 1 April 1974 under the Local Government Act 1972, covering two former districts plus a single parish from a third, which were all abolished at the same time: